Alcohol use is declining. THC is swooping in

 At the time, “these drinks did not exist,” said Frank Colombo, managing director of Viridian Capital Advisors, which specializes in cannabis.
 “Nobody anticipated this whole category of hemp-based intoxicants, let alone hemp-based THC drinks.”

 In 2020, the US market for hemp-derived THC drinks amounted to about $400,000, according to Brightfield Group, a consumer insights and market research firm that has been tracking the THC drink industry.
-By 2024, the market had grown nearly 10 times bigger, reaching $382 million dollars.
+By 2024, the market had grown significantly, reaching $382 million dollars.
 This year, it will grow to $571 million, Brightfield predicts, with more expansion to come.

 THC beverage makers have been exempt from the onerous regulations that apply to marijuana companies.
 But some entrepreneurs seek a Goldilocks zone for regulation: Too little could allow bad actors — those who market to children or sell high-dosage products made with synthetic ingredients — to proliferate, encouraging bans.
 Too much would constrain growth.
 But the right amount would legitimize their businesses, putting them on a path to skyrocketing growth.

-Note: Correction: A previous version of this story misstated the pace of the THC beverage market’s growth from 2020 to 2024.
-The market grew nearly 1,000 times bigger.